tkosciol/tkosciol.github.io/associate_sonata.md

 ## The ideal candidate will

 *   fulfill all of the expectations of the “successful candidate”,
+*   have _some experience_ in machine learning (esp. deep learning methods and software, e.g. TensorFlow, Keras),
-*   have a track record of presenting at conferences and published research,
+*   have a track record of presenting at conferences and published research.
-*   have experience in data science, metagenomics, or biology,
-*   have an active interest in microbiome research.

 ## We offer